 For further information, contact the Data Enclave Administrators.

-Upon receipt of the Research Proposal package, the Data Confidentiality Committee Working Group (DCCWG) will meet to evaluate the proposal.
-The DCCWG consists of the Data Enclave Technical Manager, the Data Enclave Administrator and the MiCDA administrative representative.
-The DCCWG reviews each proposal to make certain that all items listed on the Application Checklist are present and complete.
-The DCCWG also reviews cost recovery details.
-Once a proposal is complete, it is forwarded to the MiCDA Data Confidentiality Committee for final approval or disapproval.
-The Data Confidentiality Committee reviews the proposal using the following criteria:
+When the research proposal package is received, it is logged and scheduled for review by the MiCDA Case Review Group (CRG).
+A Project Number is assigned for use in tracking the proposal as it moves through the review process.
+If problems are found with the proposal, the CRG will contact the applicant and provide assistance in resolving them.
+The CRG reviews each proposal to make certain that all items listed on the Application Checklist are present and complete.
+The CRG also reviews cost recovery details.
+Once a proposal is complete, it is forwarded to the MiCDA Data Confidentiality Committee (DCC) for final approval or disapproval.
+The DCC reviews the proposal using the following criteria:

 Users should note that approval of their application does not constitute endorsement by MiCDA of the substantive, methodological, theoretical, or policy relevance or merit of the proposed research.
 MiCDA approval only constitutes a judgement that this research proposal meets the criteria defined above.

 The Confidentiality Agreement Restricting Disclosure and Use of Data from the Michigan Center on the Demography of Aging Data Enclave must be signed by both the researcher and a representative of the MiCDA Data Enclave.
 Once the agreement has been executed, prospective users should contact the Data Enclave Administrator to schedule their visit.
 Users should review the agreement and make sure that they are aware of their responsibilities in using the Data Enclave.